1874 Atlantic hurricane season explained

 1-Min Winds:90

-On October 31, a tropical storm developed to the north of Panama.
+The track for this storm begins about 290abbr=onNaNabbr=on northwest of Barranquilla, Colombia, on October 31, one day before Jamaica first observed sustained hurricane-force winds.[4]
 Moving towards the east-northeast, the storm attained hurricane status on November 1, while situated just south of Jamaica.
-Upon making landfall in the island nation on November 2, the storm strengthened into a Category 2 hurricane with 100mph winds, becoming the strongest system of the 1874 season.
-Reports from Kingston, Jamaica spoke of 17 vessels being wrecked or destroyed by the storm.[10]
-After crossing Jamaica, the system weakened into a Category 1 hurricane and then further into a tropical storm upon making landfall in eastern Cuba.
-On November 3, the system emerged in the Bahamas, and strengthened into a hurricane once again the following day.
-On November 4, the storm was last sighted to the northeast of the Bahamas.
+Upon making landfall in the island nation near Rocky Pointon November 2, the storm strengthened into a Category 2 hurricane with 105 mph (165 km/h) winds.
+After crossing Jamaica, the system weakened into a Category 1 hurricane and then further into a tropical storm prior to making landfall in eastern Cuba late on November 2.
+The system emerged in the Bahamas on the next day, and strengthened into a hurricane once again early on November 4.
+Several hours later, the hurricane was last sighted to the northeast of the Bahamas.

 See also